emhill/117-S15/src/morea/02.7skills/module.md

 morea_sort_order: 2
 ---

 These 7 concepts can be combined in infinitely many ways.
-Once mastered, you can implement any program that's ever been written, in any programming language.
+Once mastered, you can implement any program ever written. <!--, in any programming language.-->

 <!-- morea_assessments:
  - grade1